 Outreach

-St Mungo’s outreach teams go out each night to meet people who are homeless and to help them off the streets.
+St Mungo’s outreach teams go out each night to meet people who are homeless and help them off the streets.
 We are one of the largest providers of outreach services in the country.

 Safe place to sleep